joshiepillow/monumenta-redis-sync/README.md

 The patch is available here:
 https://github.com/TeamMonumenta/Paper/commit/4d1bb15aa59602f32182c20ce97cc6fd10d0c9f9

+Similar patches exist for 1.13, 1.15, 1.16.3 and 1.16.4.
+Other versions are relatively
-A patch already exists for 1.13 and 1.15, but other versions shouldn't be too hard to get working too.
+easy to get working too.

 If you are interested in getting this working / trying it out yourself, join the Monumenta Discord (https://discord.gg/eep9qcu) and message @Combustible.